psanodiya94/doxygen_comment_generator/README.md

 - Make sure you have Python 3.7+ installed.
 - For best results, use the tool on well-formatted C++ code.
-- The tool automatically detects whether the input file is a header or source file and uses
+- The tool is designed for C++ header files only.